sheldon18/cinebox/README.md

 Done? | As a user I want to...
 :---:| ---
 ✅|be able  to  open this app on any device
-✅|be able to  view movies without having the need to sign in ✅|be able to create an account myself
+✅|be able to  view  available movies without having the need to sign in ✅|be able to create an account myself
 ✅|be able to login
 ✅|be able to logout